Skip to main content

 Avoid driving, cycling or using tools or machines while this is happening.
 If it lasts for more than a day or two, speak to your doctor as they may need to change your treatment.

-Keep using the eye drops, but talk to your doctor if these side effects bother you or do not go away.
+Keep using the eye drops, but talk to your doctor if the advice on how to cope does not help and these side effects bother you or do not go away.

-Serious side effects of fusidic acid cream, ointment or eye drops are rare and happen in less than 1 in 1,000 people.
+Serious side effects of fusidic acid are rare and happen in less than 1 in 1,000 people.

-Call a doctor or call 111 now if you get:
+Call a doctor or call 111 now if:

-• hives (urticaria) – itchy, raised areas of skin that may look red, although the redness may be harder to see on brown or black skin
+• you get itchy, raised areas of skin that may look red, although the redness may be harder to see on brown or black skin – this could be a sign of hives (urticaria)

 Serious allergic reaction

-In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to fusidic acid cream, ointment or eye drops.
+In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to fusidic acid.

 Immediate action required: Call 999 now if: